RunMat

 What is the best open-source MATLAB alternative?

-RunMat and GNU Octave are the leading open-source alternatives.
-RunMat is Apache-2.0 licensed and is the only one that pairs a JIT and automatic GPU acceleration with a built-in browser IDE.
-Octave is GPL-licensed and has 30+ years of maturity, at the cost of no JIT and no GPU support.
+RunMat and GNU Octave are the leading open-source MATLAB-syntax alternatives.
+RunMat is Apache 2.0 licensed and pairs a JIT, automatic GPU acceleration, browser IDE, desktop app, and built-in agent.
+Octave is GPL-licensed and has 30+ years of maturity, with broad compatibility but no JIT or GPU support.

 Is there a free MATLAB alternative for Linux?